You’re at sports practice or you suffer a nasty fall — and you think you’ve twisted your wrist.

 If you don’t have immediate access to a medical professional, you may need to wrap the injury yourself.
 Because of the numerous bones and tendons in your wrist, it is important to wrap the sprain soon after you’ve been hurt.
 Wrapping your wrist can help immobilize your wrist and keep swelling down.

-Heather Rosen, MD, physician and medical director of UPMC Urgent Care North Huntingdon, demonstrates the proper way to wrap a wrist sprain yourself.
+Heather Rosen, MD, physician and medical director of UPMC Urgent Care North Huntingdon, demonstrates how to wrap a sprained wrist yourself.

 Sprained Wrist Symptoms